npetraco/x3pr/README.md

 * If you haven't already done so, first install R (http://www.r-project.org/) and then RStudio (http://www.rstudio.com/) for your operating system.
 Note that both are open-source (and thus peer-reviewed, ...many times over...) and free.

-* Install devtools in your R distribution (devtools is up on CRAN now, so executing install.packages("devtools") in the RStudio Console window should suffice).
+* Install devtools in your R distribution.
+In the RStudio Console window type:
+  * install.packages("devtools")

 * Windows users: Install Rtools 3.1 as recommended by the devtools package: http://cran.r-project.org/bin/windows/Rtools/